 This course covers the fundamentals of wetland and estuary form, function, classification and restoration in Canada.
 The wetland section of the course covers wetland classification, examines mechanisms of wetland loss and the importance of wetlands in storing carbon, and the physical, chemical and biological mechanisms by which constructed wetlands remove pollutants from urban storm water.
-The steps for building groundwater wetlands, surface water wetlands, wetlands with liners and floating wetlands will be examined, in addition to the steps for building and maintaining constructed wetlands.
-The estuary section of the course covers estuary classification, reviews the high ecological importance of estuaries and reviews the physical, chemical and biological nature of estuaries.
+The steps for building groundwater wetlands, surface water wetlands, wetlands with liners and floating surface wetlands will be examined, in addition to the steps for building and maintaining constructed wetlands.
+The estuary section of the course covers estuary classification, reviews the ecological importance of estuaries and reviews the physical, chemical and biological nature of estuaries.
 Procedures for restoring estuaries is covered, including dealing with invasive species (plant and animal) and legacy contaminants.
 The course will focus on re-establishing the carbon flux and storage in the estuaries through re-planting of sub tidal eelgrass, emergent sedges and strategic placement of large woody debris.
-Students will participate in a weekend field trip to design a wetland for construction the following year, construct a wetland, or monitor the performance of a recently constructed wetland.
+Students will participate in a field trip to design a wetland for construction the following year, construct a wetland, or monitor the performance of a recently constructed wetland.

 Interested in being notified about future offerings of RENR 8106 - Wetland and Estuary Restoration?

 If so, fill out the information below and we'll notify you by email when courses for each new term are displayed here.